ptcheng0812/finer-froentend/README.md

 ### How to run the interface (UI)

 Step1.
-Go to finer-frontend directory and open terminal and run
+Go to client directory and open terminal and run
 ```node
 npm install
 ```

-Step2. after depencies installed, run
+Step2. after dependencies installed, run
 ```node
 npm start
 ```